CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ### Cost Explorer

 Example screenshots of the AWS Cost Explorer Graphs were obtained after running several of the CMAQ Benchmarks, varying # nodes and # cpus and NPCOL/NPROW.
-These costs are of a two day session of running CMAQ on the Parallel Cluster, and should only be used to understand the relative cost of the EC2 instances (head node and compute nodes), compared to the storage, and network costs.
+These costs are of a two day session of running CMAQ on the ParallelCluster, and should only be used to understand the relative cost of the EC2 instances (head node and compute nodes), compared to the storage, and network costs.

 In Figure 4 The Cost Explorer Display shows the cost of different EC2 Instance Types: note that c5n.18xlarge is highest cost - as these are used as the compute nodes